clorteau/arch-wiki-search/README.md

   -d, --debug

-Options -u and -s overwrite the corresponding url or searchstring provided by -w

 Options -u and -s overwrite the corresponding url or searchstring provided by -w Known wiki names and their url/searchstring pairs are read from a 'wikis.yaml' file in '$(pwd)' and '{$HOME}/.config/arch-wiki-search'
 Github: 🌐https://github.com/clorteau/arch-wiki-search
 Request to add new wiki: 🌐https://github.com/clorteau/arch-wiki-search/issues/new?template=new-wiki.md